MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 ---

 # required metadata
-title: "Analyze large data with ScaleR in Microsoft R"
+title: "Analyze a large data set with ScaleR in Microsoft R"
 description: "Learn how to work with big datasets in ScaleR using this tutorial walkthrough."
 keywords: ""
 author: "HeidiSteen"